abidema0306/ISS-Logbook/README.md

 ## 6.1 Password Validation

 Password validation should have many paramaters to ensure account security (Simplilearn.com, 2021).
 A user creating a password must adhere to the these parameters or the account cannot be created.

+1. Email account already exists
+2. Email must be greater than 3 characters
+3. Passwords do not match
+4. If not any(char.islower() = password must have one the symbols $@#'
+5. If len(password) < 8 = password must be eight or more characters
+6. If not any(char.isdigit() = password must have at least one numeral
+7. If not any(char.isupper() = password must have one uppercase letter
+8. If not any(char.islower() = password must have one lowercase letter

 Below are examples taken from the Logbook app.

 ## 6.2 Multifactor Authentication